vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-CertificateHealth.md

 Publish-CertificateHealth -json [file_name]
 ```

-This example extracts and formats the Certificate Health data as a PowerShell object from the JSON file.
+This example extracts and formats the certificate health data as a PowerShell object from the JSON file.

 ### Example 2